Mad-Chuck/ToolAreaSelect/README.md

 ## ⚠ Known issues:

 - Missing walking animation
-- Multiplayer and controller usage were not tested
+- Multiplayer was not tested

 ## 📬 Feedback and contributions